We use to consider space as a continuum, in which the physical phenomena happen, particles and fields.

 Only after, we can try to see how they place themselves in space, without prejudice about the form or the number of dimensions of this space.

 This would require to calculate in the reverse way than usual.
-In place of having variables as functions of x, y, z and t, we would in the contrary have the distances between each pair of particles, which would be functions of the quantum state of each particle.
+In place of having variables as functions of x, y, z and t, we would in the contrary have the relationship between each pair of particles, which would be functions of the quantum state of each particle.
+Only after, those particles would take a position in a space.

 I think it is theoretically possible, using the reverse functions of the usual ones.
 Being not proficient in the mathematical apparatus of quantum mechanics, I have no idea how to do it, and of any involved difficulties.
 I even not know if the calculations would be simplified or more complex.
 It may for example happen that the usual Galilean space is a kind of «epicycle» which would unnecessarily complicate the calculations (as formerly the epicycles of the Ptolemaic astronomy, trying to calculate the motions of the planets starting from the misconception as what the Earth would be at the centre).
 If this is true, then we might arrive at a simple presentation of quantum mechanics...
 It would be fascinating.